Ittiwat812/BackdoorAll-In-One/README.md

 ## License

 This project is for educational and ethical hacking purposes only.
 Use it responsibly.
+This project was built for controlled lab-based ethical hacking education only.
+Do not run against systems without explicit permission.

 ## Contributor